Bogdy555/BSR/README.md

 ## Controls

-Use W, A, S, D, Shift and Space to move.
+W, A, S, D, Shift and Space move the camera.

-Use the arrow keys, F7 and F8 to rotate your head around.
+The arrow keys, F7 and F8 rotate your head around.

-Hit F5 to render the scene with PBR and save it to disk.
+F5 renders the scene with PBR and saves it to disk.

 F6 swaps projection type.

 F3 decreases the FOV.

 F4 increases the FOV.

 Escape closes the app.

+F11 toggles full screen on or off.